 The PhD in Nutrition program at TWU is one of the largest doctoral programs in nutrition in the country.
-It offers students the choice of focusing on Nutrition or incorporating an emphasis in Institutional Administration or Food Science.
 Goals of the program are to advance student knowledge and expertise in a specific field of study, provide opportunities for research and assist students in developing leadership skills.

 PhD in Nutrition

 TWU doctoral students who major in nutrition take graduate level courses in nutrition and human metabolism, clinical nutrition, and applied nutrition or nutrition in the life cycle.
 They also complete other nutrition-related courses plus graduate level courses in chemistry and biology.
 Students complete a dissertation.
 The mission of this degree program is to prepare an individual to function as a critical, independent scientist.
 Students graduating with this degree are prepared for careers as university educators, research scientists or specialized professionals within the field of nutrition.

 For unconditional admission, applicants must present:

 - Official transcripts that show evidence of prerequisite courses and at least a 3.5 GPA on a 4.0 scale for the last 60 undergraduate hours and all post-baccalaureate and graduate hours.

 - Evidence of completing the Graduate Record Examination with a preferred minimum score of 150 (450 original) on the verbal portion and 146 (550 original) on the quantitative portion.

 - Two letters of reference